alicht/intro-to-git-github-1121/git.md

 1. Create a directory called `mean-girls`.

-1. Inside of the `mean-girls` directory create a file called `first-day.txt`.
+1. Inside of the `mean-girls` directory create a file called `gretchen.txt`.

 1. Opening the file with Sublime and copy in the following lines: